 Use an Infographic as a Template for Your Blog Post

 If you want to try something similar for your website or blog – you can search for infographics relevant to your topic or niche.
 Be sure to ask for the owner’s permission before you use it on your own site (or find infographics that are free to use).
 In many cases, the owner of an infographic would be more than willing to let you use it on your site especially if you offer to link back to their site (always use dofollow – not nofollow) to give them credit.
 Use the website’s Contact page or About page to try to find contact information so you can ask for permission and offer to link to them.
+You can also create them yourself by using graph maker tools such as Canva or add them directly to your website by using a WordPress chart plugin.

 Look for an infographic that mentions physical products that are available on Amazon.
 This is usually fairly easy – as Amazon sells pretty much anything and everything imaginable.
 Then, use the sections of the infographic as a template to create the H2 headings for your blog post.
 Add a paragraph or two of text under each subheading – then add any appropriate Amazon affiliate links.